jeroenouw/Angular4SimpleToDo/README.md

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 To build the project run `npm run build`.
+/localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+To build the project run `npm run build`.

+### Including in this repo:
+* Angular 4 environment
+* Material Design
+* Simple To Do list
+* Counting items on the list
+* Checked animation